eclipsesource/play-json-schema-validator/README.md

 )
 ```

-Erros feature a `schemaPath`, an `instancePath`, a `value` and a `msgs` property.
+Errors feature a `schemaPath`, an `instancePath`, a `value` and a `msgs` property.
 While `schemaPath` and `instancePath` should be self explanatory, `value` holds the validated value and `msgs` holds all errors related to the validated value.
 The value of the `msgs` property is always an array.
 Below is an example, again taken from the example app.

 ```Javascript
 {